Pharmacy guidelines and FAQs

 • How do I fill prescriptions outside of the network?

-Providence Medicare Advantage Plans has over 36,000 participating pharmacies available for your use nationwide.
-Generally, we only cover drugs filled at an out-of-network pharmacy when a network pharmacy is not available.
+Providence Medicare Advantage Plans has over 34,000 participating pharmacies available for your use nationwide.
+Generally, we only cover drugs filled at an out-of-network pharmacy when an in-network pharmacy is not available.

-Before you fill your prescription in these situations, call customer service to see if there is a network pharmacy in your area where you can fill your prescription.
+Before you fill your prescription in these situations, call customer service to see if there is an in-network pharmacy in your area where you can fill your prescription.
 Fills are limited to 30 days for out-of-network claims.

 Below are some circumstances when we would cover prescriptions filled at an out-of-network pharmacy.